csaden/csaden.github.io/HackReactor/_posts/2015-08-05-Project-Greenfield.md

 ### Anything you want to do differently tomorrow?

 I want to practice touch typing with my right pinky.
 I know this sounds odd, but I never actually learned how to touch type.
 I'm pretty terrible with my right pinky, which slows me down a lot since I'm more prone to making syntax mistakes.
-These are generally autocorrected in Sublime Text, but I'll add this my list of self-improvement tasks.
+These are generally auto-corrected in Sublime Text, but I'll add this my list of self-improvement tasks.